jacksonrodri/devnullprodcom/src/posts/xrp_vs_xlm_pt1.md

 <h3>XRP Prerequisites</h3>

-The examples in the next articles use the <b>ripple-lib</b> library which can be installed with:
+The examples in the articles in this series use the <b>ripple-lib</b> library which can be installed with:

 ```
 $ npm i ripple-lib